John Carpenter: Later career: 1990s - 2000s

 Carpenter narrated the video game F.E.A.R.
 3, while also consulting on its storyline.
 On October 10, 2010, Carpenter received the Lifetime Award from the Freak Show Horror Film Festival.

 On February 3, 2015, the indie label Sacred Bones Records released his album Lost Themes.
 On October 19, 2015, All Tomorrow's Parties announced that Carpenter will be performing old and new compositions in London and Manchester, England.
 In February 2016, Carpenter announced a sequel to Lost Themes titled Lost Themes II, which was released on April 15 that year.
-He then released his third studio album, titled Anthology: Movie Themes 1974–1998, on October 20, 2017.
+He released his third studio album, titled Anthology: Movie Themes 1974–1998, on October 20, 2017.

-Carpenter returned, as executive producer, co-composer, and creative consultant, on the eleventh entry in the Halloween film series, simply titled Halloween, released in October 2018.
-The film is a direct sequel to Carpenter's original film, ignoring the continuity of all other subsequent films.
+Carpenter returned, as executive producer, co-composer, and creative consultant, on the 11th entry of the Halloween film series, titled Halloween, released in October 2018.
+The film is a direct sequel to Carpenter's original film, breaking the continuity of earlier sequels.
 It was his first direct involvement with the franchise since 1982's Halloween III: Season of the Witch.

+2020s: Halloween sequels, Toxic Commando, Suburban Screams, and Hollywood Walk of Fame

-Carpenter also worked as a composer and executive producer on the 2021 sequel Halloween Kills and 2022's follow-up Halloween Ends.
+Carpenter worked as a composer and executive producer on the 2021 sequel Halloween Kills and 2022's follow-up Halloween Ends.

-Techniques
+During Summer Game Fest in June 2023, it was announced that Carpenter was collaborating with Focus Entertainment and Saber Interactive on the zombie first-person shooter video game Toxic Commando.
+The game is scheduled to be released in 2026 on PlayStation 5, Xbox Series X/S, and Windows via Steam and the Epic Games Store.
+Carpenter worked on the game's story and also composed its musical score.

+In October 2023, he directed an episode of the Peacock streaming series Suburban Screams while also composing the series theme music and serving as an executive producer.

+On December 8, 2024, Carpenter received a Career Achievement Award from the Los Angeles Film Critics Association.
+On April 3, 2025, Carpenter received a star on the Hollywood Walk of Fame.

+In October 2025, Carpenter served as an executive producer on the horror anthology series John Carpenter Presents.

+Style and influences
-Carpenter's films are characterized by minimalist lighting and photography, panoramic shot compositions, use of steadicam, and distinctive synthesized scores (usually self-composed).

-With the exception of Someone's Watching Me!, Elvis, The Thing, Starman, Memoirs of an Invisible Man, and The Ward, he has scored all of his films (though some are collaborations), most famously the themes from Halloween and Assault on Precinct 13.
+Carpenter's films are characterized by minimalist lighting and photography, panoramic shots, use of steadicam, and scores he usually composes himself.
+With a few exceptions, he has scored all of his films (some of which he co-scored), most famously the themes from Halloween and Assault on Precinct 13.
 His music is generally synthesized with accompaniment from piano and atmospherics.

-Carpenter is known for his widescreen shot compositions, and is an outspoken proponent of anamorphic cinematography.
-All of his theatrical films (with the exception of Dark Star and The Ward) were filmed anamorphic with a 2.35:1 aspect ratio, generally favoring wider focal lengths.
+Carpenter is known for his widescreen shot compositions and is an outspoken proponent of Panavision anamorphic cinematography.
+With some exceptions, all of his films were shot in Panavision anamorphic format with a 2.39:1 aspect ratio, generally favoring wider focal lengths.
 The Ward was filmed in Super 35, the first time Carpenter has ever used that system.
-Carpenter has stated he feels that the 35mm Panavision anamorphic format is "the best movie system there is", preferring it to both digital and 3D.
+He has stated that he feels the 35 mm Panavision anamorphic format is "the best movie system there is" and prefers it to both digital and 3D.